mapbox/logbt/readme.md

 ### Supports

- - Linux
- - OS X
+ - Linux and OS X
- - Running as root
- - Running as unprivileged user*
+ - Running as root or as unprivileged user

+When running as root the corefile location will be modified by `logbt` when run.

-* When running as an unprivileged user you must first ensure the default corefile location is valid.
+When running as an unprivileged user logbt will not modify the corefile location and instead will only assert that it looks acceptable.

 On OSX this means: